-1) Plan and organize reoccurring CAB special projects.

-- 2) Create new sustainable events directed towards the UCSB student body. - 3) Hold at least three (3) office hours per week to be served in the Community Affairs Board Office. - 4) Participate in two (2) or more volunteer activities throughout each quarter. - O) Duties of the CAB Alternative Break Coordinator(s):
+- Plan and organize reoccurring CAB special Events (YOU MATTER!
+And Relay for Life, etc.) - 2) Create new sustainable events directed towards the UCSB student body. - 3) Hold at least three (3) office hours per week to be served in the Community Affairs Board Office. - 4) Responsible for looking for strategies and creating and/or finding tools that CAB can use to reach it's mission with greater ease and efficiency.

+O) Duties of the CAB Alternative Break Coordinator(s):

-Be responsible for coordinating three (3) CAB volunteer trips/programs throughout the year, one (1) being during spring recess.
+Be responsible for coordinating three (3) CAB volunteer trips/programs throughout the year, one (1) being during Spring recess.
 These planned trips must foster community service.
 This position will be run by two (2) coordinators who will share the following duties.

-- 1) Be a liaison between the organization and the students attending the trip. - 3) Make sure that all forms, funding, liabilities etc. are complete for each trip. - 4) Recruit volunteers for the trips. - 5) Maintain a relationship and connection with other Alternative Breaks organizations. - 6) Attend and lead the trips or if unable, inform and prepare a substitution. - 7) To hold three (3) office hours per week, each, exclusive to CAB related meetings and fieldwork. - 8) Participate in two (2) or more volunteer activities per quarter. - P) Duties of the CAB Hunger/Homeless Coordinator(s):
+- 1) Be a liaison between the organization and the students attending the trip. - 3) Make sure that all forms, funding, liabilities etc. are complete for each trip. - 4) Recruit volunteers for the trips. - 5) Maintain a relationship and connection with other Alternative Break organizations. - 6) Attend and lead the trips, or if unable, inform and prepare a substitution. - 7) Be responsible for coordinating at least three (3) CAB volunteer trips or programs throughout the year, one (1) being during Spring recess.
+These planned trips must foster community service.

+P) Duties of the CAB Hunger/Homeless Coordinator(s):